stevehemingway/stevehemingway.github.io/content/Trading/22_august.md

 Anyway, I keep an eye on NG, as I think it has potential as a fuel beyond the next decade, but I've probably been too skeptical on green energy for a while, and the price may never recover.
 I have no position in NG, nor am I ever likely to take one at this rate.

+## Chasing Macro: Fiscal Edition

+[Episode 93](https://www.youtube.com/watch?v=4MzxZu-KTrc) of [The Macro Huddle](https://markethuddle.com/) was all about macro.
+I listened to it in fragments, but my takeaways were:

+* we've run out of road on monetary policy, and fiscal is coming down the road,
+* politics matters, and until the elections are over, there may be a pause in fiscal,
+* yield curve control is coming, and with it inflation,
+* the dollar is going down (or up, or flat: one of the above),
+* Natural Gas is probably going up: it's hard to see anything taking its place: Biden promises a lot but probably won't deliver, just like everyone thought that the new administration four years ago was going to do something about big pharma's outrageous profits.

+There is a lot of other stuff.
+Chase seems a cool guy.
+[His newsletters](https://www.pineconemacro.com/white-mountain-letter.html) seem a good read and can't be beaten on value for money (they are free!).